-Most people browse the web on their mobile devices.
-We expect instant access to online information.
-We are not prepared to wait for more than a few seconds for a web page to load.
+Most people browse the web on their mobile devices and expect instant access to online information.
+No one is prepared to wait for more than a few seconds for a web page to load.

 In today’s mobile-first world, the page speed of a website has become very important for customer retention, SEO rankings, overall customer experience and sales.

 Why Is Page Speed So Important For Your Business Website?

 The page speed of your website can significantly impact customer conversions, user experience, sales and SEO rankings.

 Web page speed is described as the “page load time” – the total time it takes for the content of a web page to display completely on your browser.

 All the marketing efforts that go into attracting customers to your website are a wasted effort if customers leave your website immediately because it took too long for the web page to load.

 1. Fast Page Speed Increases Customer Retention, Conversions and Sales

 Users expect websites to load fast, really fast or they will click away to the next site.
 This is true whether we are accessing a website from our mobile devices or desktop computers.

 According to Google research: